top of page

 3. Software as a Service (SaaS): Delivers software applications online.
 Example: Microsoft Office 365.

-Why Companies are Using Cloud Computing
+Why Companies Are Using Cloud Computing

 Companies are turning to cloud computing because it provides flexibility, scalability, and cost-effectiveness.
 Here's why.